Bayesian views of generalized additive modelling: Introduction

+The smooth terms are what makes GAMs an interesting and useful evolution of the generalized linear model.
+In a very general sense, they are constructed from sums of simple basis functions \citep[e.g.,][]{deboor_practical_1978}.
+We can construct a complicated function by summing smaller, less complicated \textit{basis functions}.
+In general for some smooth $s$ of covariate $x$ we have the following decomposition:

-where $b_{k}$ are fixed basis functions and $\beta_{k}$ are coefficients to be estimated (one can always augment the design matrix, $\bm{X}$, so the parametric and smooth components can be written as a matrix-coefficient-vector multiplication i.e., $\bm{X}\bm{\beta}$).
-Smooth terms tend to be flexible so, to avoid overfitting, we penalize the flexibility of each smooth term according to its \textit{wiggliness}.
-Generally such a penalty will be an integral (sometimes a sum) of integrated, squared derivatives of $s$.
-This penalty can be written in the form $\sum_{m}\lambda_{m}\bm{\beta}^{\intercal}\bm{S}_{m}\bm{\beta}$ where $\bm{\beta}$ is a vector of coefficients, $\bm{S}_{m}$ is a matrix of the fixed parts of the penalty (integrated, squared derivatives of the $b_{k}$s; see examples below) and $\lambda_{m}$ are smoothing parameters to be estimated that control the influence of the penalty ($\bm{\beta}$ is a vector of all the coefficients for all terms and the $\bm{S}_{m}$s are padded to form a block diagonal matrix)\footnote{Note there are more general forms that are possible (where e.g., smoothing parameters are shared or transformed), but I restrict myself to this form here.}.
-More than one term of the summation might correspond to a single $s$ in our model\textemdash i.e., there may be multiple penalty terms corresponding to a single smooth.
-We want to estimate:
+where $b_{k}$ are fixed basis functions (with maximum complexity or basis dimension $K$) and $\beta_{k}$ are coefficients to be estimated.
+This basis function approach is extremely flexible, so to avoid overfitting we penalize the flexibility of each smooth term according to its \textit{wiggliness.} This means that we can let $K$ be relatively large, and let the penalty remove the extra flexibility.
+The fitted model has much smaller \textit{effective degrees of freedom} (EDF); that is, the degrees of freedom actually used by the model, once the penalty is taken into account (usually defined as the sum of the diagonal elements of the hat matrix; \citet[Section 5.4.2]{wood_generalized_2017-1}).
+Figure \ref{fig:EDF-lambda} illustrates these concepts.
+Generally such a penalty will be an integral (sometimes a sum) of squared derivatives of $s$ (since derivatives measure the changes in $s$).
+The penalty can be written in the form $\sum_{m=1}^{M}\lambda_{m}\bm{\beta}^{\intercal}\bm{S}_{m}\bm{\beta}$ where $\bm{\beta}$ is a vector of coefficients, $\bm{S}_{m}$ is a matrix of the fixed parts of the penalty (integrated, squared derivatives of the $b_{k}$s, which do not change) and $\lambda_{m}$ are smoothing parameters to be estimated that control the influence of the penalty (where the $\bm{S}_{m}$s are padded with zeros so the sum forms a block matrix); see e.g., \citet[Section 4.2.2]{wood_generalized_2017-1}.
+Writing the penalty in this way means that we can compute the $\bm{S}_{m}$s once and during fitting the penalty is calculated by matrix multiplication only.
+Note that multiple penalty terms can correspond to a single smooth or multiple smooths may share a single smoothing parameter so $M$ is not necessarily the number of smooth terms in the model.